Talk About It.

 Preventing sexual violence is possible.
-This Sexual Assault Awareness Month, we encourage you to embrace awkward.
+This Sexual Assault Awareness Month, make a move to prevent sexual violence. #ItsYourMove

 Take Action this Sexual Assault Awareness Month (SAAM)

-Sexual Assault Awareness Month (#SAAM2023) takes place during the month of April to increase public awareness about sexual violence and educate communities about how it can be prevented.
-Building on our 2022 theme “Don’t Stand By” campaign and our 2023 #LevelUpForChange Prevention Digital Campaign, SCCADVASA is launching the “Talk About It” campaign.
+Sexual Assault Awareness Month (#SAAM2024) takes place during the month of April to increase public awareness about sexual violence and educate communities about how it can be prevented.
+Building on SCCADVASA’s 2023 #TalkAboutIt SAAM theme and #LevelUpForChange prevention initiative, the #ItsYourMove campaign highlights actions and choices to help prevent sexual violence.
+Each week, #ItsYourMove is paired with a different tagline focusing on respect, communication, boundaries, and bystander intervention.

 Preventing sexual violence, especially among youth, means it is critical we teach our kids in an age-appropriate manner to understand and respect boundaries, know what healthy (and unhealthy) relationships look like, be equipped to talk with their partner about physical intimacy before it happens, and know that consent is required every time.